KBME (AM): Early years

-The station first went on the air as KTHT in 1944.
-It moved from 1230 kHz to the current 790 kHz in 1951.
+The station first went on the air as KTHT in July 13, 1944.
+It moved from 1230 kHz to the current 790 kHz in 1948.
 The frequency switch allowed KNUZ (now KCOH) to sign on at 1230 kHz.
 During the 1960s, KTHT was known as "Demand Radio 79", playing pop music.

 In August 1970, it became adult contemporary KULF, hosting radio personalities such as Stevens and Pruett.
 Stevens and Pruett had formerly been on KILT as the last Hudson and Harrigan team before KILT's switch to country.
 S&P brought to KULF their "Not ready for Drive time Players", and their daily short production of "Star Trots" (modeled after Star Trek: The Motion Picture) with Captain James T. Shmirk, his trusted Lt.
 Bones, and their weird little robot, ACDC.

 In June 1982, Gannett Publishing, through its broadcast subsidiary, bought the station, announced to the employees that were left (S&P had left for KEGL in the Dallas-Fort Worth market before the sale), on what was called "Black Friday" (July 2), that everyone was fired as of the following Monday, and relaunched it as top 40 station KKBQ ("79Q") on the 2nd.

 Program director John Lander hosted the morning show, called the "Q-Zoo", and took the station to the top of the Houston ratings after one rating period - a feat unheard of for an AM music station in the 1980s.
-KKBQ would add an FM simulcast on 92.9 FM on December 29, 1982.
+KKBQ would add an FM simulcast on 92.9 MHz on December 29, 1982.
 KKBQ was among the first AM stations in the city to broadcast in AM stereo, originally using the Kahn ISB system, and then later switching to the Motorola C-QUAM system.

 Programming on KKBQ and KKBQ-FM ("93Q") simulcasted until January 16, 1998, when the AM station became the adult standards-formatted "Star 790 KBME" (for "Best Music Ever", although a joke among employees was "Keep Bringing Me Ex-Lax").